jhermann/devpi-enterprisey/debianized-devpi/README.md

 The resulting package is thus easily installed to and removed from a machine, but contains no configuration, and is not a ‘normal’ Debian `python-*` package.
 If you want that, look elsewhere.

-The created virtualenv also contains any plugins configured in `debian/rules` — right now, that is `devpi-findlinks` by default.
+The created virtualenv also contains any plugins configured in `debian/rules` — right now, that is `devpi-web` and `devpi-findlinks` by default.

 ## How to build and install the package?